vszanetti/vszanetti/README.md

 I’m an engineering student and technical writer passionate about Python development and crystal-clear documentation.
 I build projects for the web, data analysis, and automation—with a focus on clarity and simplicity.

-I’m fluent in English, Portuguese, and Italian, with some solid ground in French.
+I’m fluent in English, Portuguese, and Italian, with some solid ground in French

 ---

 ## 🔧 Skills